nimious/libusb/README.md

 ## Supported Platforms

 io-usb is still under development and may not fully work yet.
-So far, the following platforms have been built and tested:
+So far, the following platforms have been built and tested with **libusb 1.0.19**:

 - ~~Android~~
 - ~~FreeBSD~~